Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Treatment tactics:

-On an outpatient basis, patients with suspected tick-borne encephalitis are not treated.
+IN outpatient setting Patients with suspected tick-borne encephalitis are not treated.
 Patients are sent for emergency hospitalization to a hospital (neurology department) to provide them with specialized medical care.

-At the stage of primary pre-medical health care, drug care is aimed at:
+At the stage of primary pre-medical health care medication assistance aimed at:

 Preventive actions:

-Emergency specific prevention of TBE is carried out by administering a specific immunoglobulin against tick-borne encephalitis (titer 1:80) during the first 96 hours (4 days) after a tick bite according to the instructions for medical use of the drug Human immunoglobulin against tick-borne encephalitis.
+Emergency specific prevention of TBE is carried out by administering specific immunoglobulin against tick-borne encephalitis (titer 1:80) during the first 96 hours (4 days) after a tick bite according to the instructions for medical use medicine Human immunoglobulin against tick-borne encephalitis.

-For the purpose of emergency prophylaxis, the drug is administered in a single dose to those who are not vaccinated against TBE or who have received an incomplete course of vaccination, who have noted tick sucking in endemic areas, as well as if there is a suspicion of laboratory infection with the TBE virus.
+· With the aim of emergency prevention the drug is administered in a single dose to those who have not been vaccinated against TBE or who have received an incomplete course of vaccination, who have noticed tick bites in endemic areas, as well as when laboratory infection with the TBE virus is suspected.

-In cases of increased risk of infection (infection with TBEV of an adherent tick, multiple bites or simultaneous suction of several ticks), the drug is administered in a single dose to vaccinated persons.
+· In cases increased risk infection (infection with TBEV of an attached tick, multiple bites or simultaneous sucking of several ticks has been detected), the drug is administered in a single dose to vaccinated individuals.

-In the case of a new tick bite, after a month after the first injection, the drug is re-administered at the same dose.
+· In case of a new tick bite, a month after the first administration, the drug is re-administered in the same dose.

-· A history of severe allergic reactions to the administration of human blood products is a contraindication.
-Persons with allergic diseases (bronchial asthma, atopic dermatitis, etc.) are prescribed a course of antihistamines within 8 days after the administration of immunoglobulin.
+· Contraindications are severe allergic reactions history of administration of human blood products.
+Persons who have allergic diseases (bronchial asthma, atopic dermatitis etc.) prescribe a course antihistamines within 8 days after administration of immunoglobulin.

 ·

-During pregnancy in the 1st trimester, the introduction of specific immunoglobulin against tick-borne encephalitis is strictly contraindicated.
-In 2-3 trimesters, the introduction of specific immunoglobulin according to vital indications after the informed consent of the woman, the decision is made by a committee of the council with the participation of an obstetrician-gynecologist, neuropathologist, infectious disease specialist.
+During pregnancy in the 1st trimester, the administration of specific immunoglobulin against tick-borne encephalitis is strictly contraindicated.
+In the 2-3 trimesters, the introduction of specific immunoglobulin according to vital signs after informed consent women, the decision is made by a commission council with the participation of an obstetrician-gynecologist, neurologist, and infectious disease specialist.

-In the future, after a tick bite, it is recommended to adhere to the regime (avoid overheating, insolation, hypothermia, overwork, drinking alcohol, working the night shift, business trips, surgical operations, dental procedures and vaccinations).
+· In the future, after a tick bite, it is recommended to adhere to the regime (avoid overheating, insolation, hypothermia, overwork, drinking alcohol, working in night shift, business trips, surgical operations, dental procedures and vaccinations).
 Daily thermometry is carried out.
-When clinical symptoms appear, the patient should immediately consult a doctor.
+When clinical symptoms the patient should immediately consult a doctor.

-· In the case of a serological study of a tick removed from the human body for infection with the tick-borne encephalitis virus and obtaining a negative result, then the immunoglobulin is not administered (if the tick was examined during the permissible prophylaxis period).
+· In case of serological study tick removed from a human body for infection with tick-borne encephalitis virus and obtaining negative result, then immunoglobulin is not administered (if the tick is examined within permissible period prevention).

-· WHO strategy for immunization of the population.
-In areas where the disease is highly endemic (average annual incidence before vaccination is ≥5 clinical cases per 100,000 population), WHO recommends vaccination for all age groups, including children.
-Because the disease tends to be more severe in people over the age of 50-60, these people represent an important target group for immunization.
-Where pre-vaccination incidence is moderate or low (5-year average annual<5/100 000) или ограничена определенной географической зоной и определенными видами деятельности на открытом воздухе, иммунизация должна быть нацелена на когорты населения, наиболее активно пострадавшие. Лица, путешествующие из не эндемичных территорий в эндемичные, должны быть вакцинированы, если их посещения включают интенсивную деятельность на открытом воздухе. Во всех эндемичных территориях информация о болезни, ее переносчике и особенностях передачи, а также о доступных профилактических мерах должна быть легко доступна, например, в школах, медицинских учреждениях и в туристических информационных брошюрах .
+· WHO population immunization strategy.
+In areas where the disease is highly endemic (average annual incidence before vaccination ≥5 clinical cases per 100,000 population), WHO recommends vaccination of all age groups, including children.
+Because the disease tends to be more severe among people over 50–60 years of age, these people represent an important target group for immunization.
+Where pre-vaccination incidence is moderate or low (annual average over a 5-year period<5/100 000) или ограничена определенной географической зоной и определенными видами деятельности на открытом воздухе, иммунизация должна быть нацелена на когорты населения, наиболее активно пострадавшие. Лица, путешествующие из не эндемичных территорий в эндемичные, должны быть вакцинированы, если их посещения включают интенсивную деятельность на открытом воздухе. Во всех эндемичных территориях информация о болезни, ее переносчике и особенностях передачи, а также о доступных профилактических мерах должна быть легко доступна, например, в школах, медицинских учреждениях и в туристических информационных брошюрах .

 Vaccines for the prevention of tick-borne encephalitis: